ftjuh/I2Cwrapper/README.md

 ### Documentation

-This documentation only deals with differences from running the AccelStepper library locally.
+[Find the AccelStepperI2C library documentation here](https://ftjuh.github.io/AccelStepperI2C/).
+It only deals with differences from running the AccelStepper library locally.
 If not stated otherwise, expect [functions and parameters](@ref AccelStepperI2C) to work as in the original, keeping the above differences and restrictions in mind.

 ### Author